amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 - You could create a page named after your category/custom taxonomy slug and use it as a term's index, by creating a custom page template and looping through them.
 - You could redirect any category/custom taxonomy root page query to that category/custom taxonomy first term's page.

+## Unofficial plugin ?

+An official plugin wouldn't give you the level of customization needed.
+Do something amazing, don't be afraid, get your hands dirty.

 ## Related stackoverflow post